How Long Does It Take to Trademark a Name

 Although receiving your trademark may take upwards of a year, you'll attain protection from the minute you start your application.
 If you eventually got your application through, your protection rights will be retroactive from the day you filed for the trademark.
 For instance, if you start the application on July 1, 2018, and you got your trademark on October 1, 2019, the paperwork will show that you've had protection from the day you began the process.

 If you need help with how long it takes to trademark a name, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.